sveawebpay/php-integration/README.md

 #### Which payment method should I choose?
 I am using invoice and/or payment plan payments.

 >The best way is to use `->useInvoicePayment()` [read more](https://github.com/sveawebpay/php-integration/tree/develop#154-invoicepayment) and
 >`->usePaymentPlanPayment()` [read more](https://github.com/sveawebpay/php-integration/tree/develop#154-paymentplanpayment).
 >These payments are synchronous and will give you an instant response.

-I am using card and/or direct bank payments
+I am using card and/or direct bank payments.

->You can go by *PayPage* by using `->usePayPageCardOnly()[read more](https://github.com/sveawebpay/php-integration/tree/develop#151-paypage-with-card-payment-options)
+>You can go by *PayPage* by using `->usePayPageCardOnly() [read more](https://github.com/sveawebpay/php-integration/tree/develop#151-paypage-with-card-payment-options)
 >and `->usePayPageDirectBankOnly()` [read more](https://github.com/sveawebpay/php-integration/tree/develop#152-paypage-with-direct-bank-payment-options).
 >If you only for example only have one specific bank payment, you can go direct to that specific bank payment by using
 >´->usePaymentMethod(PaymentMethod)´ [read more] (https://github.com/sveawebpay/php-integration/tree/develop#154-paymentmethod-specified)

 I am using all payments.

 >The most effective way is to use ´->useInvoicePayment()´ [read more](https://github.com/sveawebpay/php-integration/tree/develop#154-invoicepayment)
 >and ´->usePaymentPlanPayment()` [read more](https://github.com/sveawebpay/php-integration/tree/develop#154-paymentplanpayment) for the synchronous payments,
 >and use the *PayPage* for the asynchronous requests by using ´->usePayPageCardOnly()´ [read more](https://github.com/sveawebpay/php-integration/tree/develop#151-paypage-with-card-payment-options)
 >and ´->usePayPageDirectBankOnly()` [read more](https://github.com/sveawebpay/php-integration/tree/develop#152-paypage-with-direct-bank-payment-options).

 I am using more than one payment and want them gathered on on place.

 >You can go by PayPage and choose to show all your payments here, or modify to exclude or include one or more payments.
 Use ´->usePayPage()´
 >[read more](https://github.com/sveawebpay/php-integration/tree/develop#153-paypagepayment) where you can custom your own *PayPage*.

 Note that Invoice and Payment plan payments will return an asynchronous response from here.

 #### Synchronous payments - Invoice and PaymentPlan